sasquatch678/A-Painted-World/README.md

 # Reporting Issues

 A modlist of this scope inevitably contains situations that cannot all be anticipated.
 Even thousands of hours of testing cannot account for every possible combination of hardware, settings, quests, mods, and player behavior.
 One of the fundamental principles of QA is that no single person can find every bug in a piece of software.
 If you encounter an issue that:

 * Is not caused by an installation error,
 * Is not covered by the known issues above, and
 * Does not have an existing solution,

-please report it in the **Discord**.
+please report it in **Discord**.
 When reporting an issue, provide as much information as possible, including:

 * What happened
 * What you were doing when it happened